What is OTA?

 How does Over-The-Air work?

-OTA is based on client/server architecture where at one end there is an operator back-end system (customer care, billing system, application server ... ), and at the other end, there is a SIM card.
+OTA is based on client/server architecture where there is an operator back-end system (customer care, billing system, application server ... ), and at the other end, there is a SIM card.

-The operator's back-end system sends service requests to an OTA Gateway (or OTA Platform), which transforms the requests into Short Messages and forwards them onto a Short Message Service Centre (SMSC), transmitting them to one or several SIM cards in the field.
+The operator's back-end system sends service requests to an OTA Gateway (or OTA Platform), which transforms them into Short Messages and forwards them onto a Short Message Service Centre (SMSC), transmitting them to one or several SIM cards in the field.